X

 • Try different varieties.
 Painted Serpent is my personal favorite

-Hands holding various seed packets and containers in a garden setting, ready for planting and learning how to grow Armenian Cucumbers.
+Hands holding various seed packets and containers in a garden setting.

 Where to Grow Armenian Cucumbers

 Choose a sunny location with at least 6 to 8 hours of sun.
-Afternoon shade can be helpful in very hot climates but is not essential.
+In very hot climates, afternoon shade can be helpful, especially during the hottest part of summer.

-• Rotate planting locations.
-Avoid areas where melons, squash, or cucumbers grew the previous year
+Rotate planting locations when possible, and avoid planting where melons, squash, or cucumbers grew the previous year.

 Caring for Armenian Cucumbers